More

 1 eggplant

-Approx. 250 ml hot broth (poultry or vegetable or made with Vegami – 1-2 tbsp in 100 ml water)
+Approx. 250 ml hot broth (poultry or vegetable or made with TOMAMI Bayern (formerly Vegami)– 1-2 tbsp in 100 ml water)

 400 g basmati rice